phenixphp/phenix-docs/src/guide/README.md

 ## The framework name

-The name Phenix comes from the union between PHP and Phoenix, basically I try to highlight that PHP will never die, it simply resurfaces better and better again and again, each time it is reborn it is much better than its previous version.
+The name Phenix comes from the union between PHP and Phoenix (PHP + Phoenix = Phenix), basically I try to highlight that PHP will never die, it simply resurfaces better and better again and again, each time it is reborn it is much better than its previous version.

 ## Development status